Electric Quad

 The heavy batteries keep the front end a lot more planted to the floor but there is still a tendency to pop a wheelie when leaving from a stationary position.

 Aside from only one bolt falling out, the test was generally successful.
-The chain seems to come loose after each test.
-I believe this is caused by the motor mount slipping due to the torque from the motor.
+The chain came loose after each test (you can see the chain slack in the photo below).

 Controls

 The accelerator is a standard right hand twist grip.
-There is a rocker switch for forward and reverse gears, as well as another rocker switch for the 3-speed selector.
+There is a rocker switch for forward and reverse gears, as well as another rocker switch for the 3-speed selector; due to the switch configuration the II & III are swapped.

 Brakes